Bridging Filtering and Point-Splitting Approaches for Variable-Density Flows: Buoyancy-Driven Bubbly Flows

 The buoyancy contribution is $\mathcal{F}^g(K)=\langle\widetilde{\bu}_K\cdot\filter{\boldsymbol{F}^g}\rangle$.
 For bubbly flows, it injects energy at large-scales, corresponding roughly to the bubble diameter $D$~\cite{Pandey_Ramadugu_Perlekar_2020}.
 We now express $\mathcal{F}^g(K)$ as a series expansion in $\psi$ using eq.~\eqref{eq:favereu_expansion},

 We evaluate terms up to second order in $\psi$, these involve two, three and four-point correlation functions.
-We find that there is excellent agreement between the exact evaluation of the buoyancy term and the series expansion~\eqref{eq:buoy_expand} (evaluated using both correlators and filters) as shown in fig.~\ref{fig3:buoyancy_term}.
+We find excellent agreement between the exact evaluation of the buoyancy term and the series expansion~\eqref{eq:buoy_expand} (evaluated using both correlators and filters) as shown in fig.~\ref{fig4:combine_buoyancy_baropycnal_term}a,b.